wp-plugins/rs-feedburner/readme.txt

 == Description ==

+One of the **easiest** ways to implement your FeedBurner, FeedPress, or FeedBlitz feed on your WordPress site. *It just works.*

 This plugin redirects all requests for your native WordPress feeds to your FeedBurner, FeedPress, or FeedBlitz feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.

+This allows you to implement your favorite third-party feed optimization service without having to touch or modify an `.htaccess` file.

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)